microsoft/Recognizers-Text/.NET/Samples/BotBuilder_v4/README.md

 ﻿# BotBuilderRecognizerBotv4

-This bot is a simple bot that accepts input from the user and echoes it back.
+This sample demonstrate how the Recognizers can be used with a BotBuilder Bot to parse user input.
+The bot provides a basic experience for ordering roses, it starts by asking the amount of roses and then asks for a delivery date and time.
 This bot has been created using [Microsoft Bot Framework][1],

 # Prerequisites